Unusual musical instrument shaker

 26. Caxixi Shaker

-caxixi shaker
+double caxixi African basket shaker

 A caxixi shaker is a hand woven basket shaped music percussion instrument filled with small pebbles and seeds.
 Usually made from rattan and originating in Ghana, Africa.
 The bottom of the African instrument is traditionally made from a naturally dried gourd.
 The percussive instrument sounds similar to a maraca only it is a lot more bright and colourful in comparison to others that you may find.
-When it is shaken it works the same way as an indirect struck idiophone
+When it is shaken it works the same way as an indirect struck idiophone.

 27. Suona